 For 16-year-olds, being in the care of a state agency or under a court order can also qualify them for GED testing.

-GED Online Michigan
+Michigan GED Online

 This practice test provides a comprehensive analysis of a candidate’s knowledge and skills, ensuring they are equipped to tackle the online proctored GED exam.